statickidz/TiltScroll/README.md

 ![TiltScroll Example](http://img.imgur.com/YHFtRkC.gif "")

-TiltScroll is a simple, easy-to-use library to make your website sensitive event tilting the device and automatically move up.
+TiltScroll is a simple, easy-to-use JavaScript library to make your website sensitive event tilting the device and automatically move up.

 TiltScroll is developed by [StaticKidz](https://statickidz.com/).